davidski/collector/cran-comments.md

-This is a minor bug fix release, updating documentation and correcting NOTES and ERRORS on CRAN builds due to failure to document pandoc requirement.
+This restores an archived package to CRAN, correcting incorrectly handled pandoc dependencies, adding additional CI checks for pandoc issues, and correcting a NOTE about namespace and imports mismatch.

 ## Test environments